ziadoz/awesome-php/README.md

 ### Numbers
 *Libraries for working with numbers.*

+* [Bc](https://github.com/tetthys/Bc) - A library that makes accurate calculations without rounding issues and allows you to use the bcmath function easily and beautifully.
 * [Brick\Math](https://github.com/brick/math) - A library providing large number support: `BigInteger`, `BigDecimal` and `BigRational`.
 * [ByteUnits](https://github.com/gabrielelana/byte-units) - A library to parse, format and convert byte units in binary and metric systems.
 * [DecimalObject](https://github.com/php-collective/decimal-object) - A value object to handle decimals/floats easily and more precisely.